Table of Contents

 Foreign Bank Guarantee

-When a guarantee is issued for a foreign beneficiary, it is called foreign BG.
+Foreign BG is a guarantee which is issued for a foreign beneficiary.

 Deferred Payment Guarantee